 Twange Kasoma, a native of Zambia who has also done journalistic work there, currently serves as an associate professor of journalism at Radford University in Virginia.
 She teaches a variety of courses in journalism and communication studies, which include news writing and reporting, specialized journalism, media and society, and communication theory.

 Prior to joining Radford, Kasoma taught at Emory & Henry College (also in Virginia), where her legacy included establishing a successful study abroad program to Zambia.
 The study abroad program involved setting her students up with internships with Zambian media.
 Her research interests include professionalism and ethics among African journalists, media and politics, and the role of the media in African society.

 Anastasia Valeeva is a data journalism trainer and open data researcher.
 She has researched the use of open data in investigative data journalism as part of her fellowship at the Reuters Institute for the Study of Journalism, Oxford.
 She has taught data journalism at Data Bootcamps in Montenegro and Germany, Data Journalism Summer Institutes in Kyrgyzstan and Albania, at the Higher School of Economics, Russia and is currently a data journalism lecturer at the American University of Central Asia, Kyrgyzstan.

 The Intercept, Washington DC

-Margot Williams is an investigative researcher at The Intercept, previously at the International Consortium of Investigative Journalists (ICIJ), NPR, The New York Times and the Washington Post.
+Margot Williams is currently an investigative researcher at The Intercept, and previously at the International Consortium of Investigative Journalists (ICIJ), NPR, The New York Times and the Washington Post.
 She has pursued jihadists online and detainees who died in U.S. immigration detention, investigated war contractors and followed the money (and private jets) of mayors, governors, senators, presidential candidates, and ex-presidents.
-She has spread her passion for investigative journalism at numerous international workshops over the years.
+Williams has spread her passion for investigative journalism at numerous international workshops over the years.